Hkattelu/Hkattelu.github.io/hugo/content/posts/why-a-unique-website-matters.md

 categories: ["blog", "Web"]
 ---

 When I first put a site on the internet, I just wanted a place to link my projects.
 A plain list would’ve done the job.
-Over time I realized the site is more than a list—it’s part scrapbook, part workshop, part front door.
+Just grab a template and fill it in with my projects.

+### History

+Looking back on this site I realize it can be more than just a list.
+It can be a reflection of my personality, my life, and my workshop of thoughts.
 The way it looks and behaves changes how people use it, and how I show up.

+I can scroll back and see the old JavaScript experiments, the awkward layouts, the posts where I was figuring out how to think.
+It’s embarrassing in a good way.
+It reminds me to keep learning.

+### Taste

-Ownership is the simple reason.
-A personal site is the one place online that doesn’t change the rules on you.
-No algorithm decides if your friends see your writing.
-If I want a weird page that only makes sense to me, it stays up.
+A personal site is the one place online that can't really change the rules on you.
+If I want a weird page that looks cool, it stays up.
 That freedom makes me more likely to actually build things.

-Taste is the second reason.
 You can’t develop taste in a vacuum.
 Picking colors, type, spacing, and movement forces you to decide what you like and what you don’t.
 Even small choices—how a link hovers, how a code block renders—add up to a point of view.
 A template is a fine starting point, but pushing past it taught me more about design than any tutorial did.

-There’s also memory.
-A unique site becomes a record of what I cared about at that moment.
-I can scroll back and see the old JavaScript experiments, the awkward layouts, the posts where I was figuring out how to think.
-It’s embarrassing in a good way.
-It reminds me to keep learning.
+I don’ need permission to try a new build tool, swap a font, or prototype an interaction.
+The stakes are low and the feedback loop is fast.
+Half the tricks I use at work started as tiny experiments here.

+### Polarization

+Turns out 99% of recruiters i have talked to do not even bother to look at my website.
+But the ones that do really stick out it me.
 Practically, a site with a little personality changes the kinds of messages I get.
-When the site looks like me, people write with more context: “I read that Pittsburgh post,” or “I tried your logging trick.”
+When the site looks like me, people write with more context:
+“I read that Pittsburgh post,” or “I tried your logging trick.”
 That’s a much better starting point than a cold LinkedIn DM.
-Hiring, collaboration, speaking—it all gets easier when your work has a visible home.

-Finally, it’s a playground.
-I don’t need permission to try a new build tool, swap a font, or prototype an interaction.
-The stakes are low and the feedback loop is fast.
-Half the tricks I use at work started as tiny experiments here.

-So why “cool and unique”?
-Not to be loud.
-Just to be specific.
-Specific is memorable, and memorable is useful when you’re a human on the internet.
+From someone else's standpoint, unique also means memorable, and memorable is useful when you’re a human on the internet.
 If you’ve been meaning to make your site feel more like you, start small: change one thing you see on every page (type scale, spacing, link color), ship it, and live with it for a week.
 Repeat.

-In a world of feeds, having a corner that’s yours—and looks like it—still matters.
+In a world of algorithmic feeds, having a corner that’s yours —and looks like it— sets you apart.